Jiang-JC/Basic-RL/README.md

 # Basic-RL

-The project primarily involves solving a path planning problem using three reinforcement learning algorithms.
+The project primarily involves solving a simple path planning problem using three reinforcement learning algorithms.
 The algorithms used in this project are:
 1. First-visit Monte Carlo control without exploring starts.
 2. SARSA with an ϵ-greedy behavior policy.
 3. Q-learning with an ϵ-greedy behavior policy